PeterBooker/wp-foundation-walker/README.md

 Notes:
 * Remember to edit the 'theme_location' value with menu areas relevant to your theme.
 * The 'container' value must be false or a container element is added around the menu.

+## Requirements

+This requires that the Foundation Framework Javascript and CSS (at least that required by the Top Bar menu) have been included on the page and that the Foundation Javascript has been initialized for all features (or at least for the Top Bar menu).

+You can find out more about this here: http://foundation.zurb.com/docs/components/topbar.html#using-the-javascript